turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

   * The change of importance should persist after a page refresh.

-# Phase 3

 ### Recent TODOs

 The application should only show the ten most recent TODOS.

 * The application should contain a button labeled `Show more TODOs ...`.
 * When a user clicks on the `Show more TODOs...` button, this list should load additional messages from the past.

 ### Filter by Importance

 The application should allow users to filter the TODO list based on level of importance.

 * Your application should have 5 buttons corresponding to each level of importance (Critical, High, Normal, Low, and None).
 * When one of the filter buttons is clicked, the TODO list should only display TODOs with the selected importance.

+## Phase 5: Extensions

 ### Character Counter

 The application is able to count the number of characters inside of the input field in real time.

 * As the user types, the character count should increment up.
 * If the user deletes characters, then the character count should decrease.

-### Submit button disabled
+### Submit button disabled based on character count

 The submit button should be disabled when there is not valid content in both input fields **and** if the input field character count exceeds 120 characters.

-# Extensions

-## TODO Due Dates
+### TODO Due Dates

 When viewing the TODO list: